-7. During the course of investigation, in order to collect evidence, statement of persons who were directly/indirectly involved in importation/clearance of goods were recorded by the DRI under the provisions of Section 108 of Customs Act, 1962.
-The statements of such persons have been mentioned in the Show Cause Notice and the records of statements thereof have been attached to Show Cause Notice as RUDs.
+8. During the course investigation, in order to collect the evidence/corroborative evidence statement of persons, who were directly/indirectly involved in importation/clearance of goods were recorded by the DRI under the provisions of Section 108 of Customs Act, 1962.
+The facts of statements of such persons have been mentioned in the Show Cause Notice and the records of statements thereof have been attached to Show Cause Notice as RUDs.
 For sake of brevity contents of statements of such persons are not produced hereunder.
-The details of the persons whose statements were recorded are as under: -
+The details of the persons whose statements were recorded are as under:-